guardian/commercial/README.md

 ## Usage

-This package is built targeting `ES2020`.
+This package is published in `ES2020`.

-If your target environment is older than that, make sure your bundler includes this package for transpilation when building your application.
+If your target environment does not support that, make sure you transpile this package when bundling your application.

 ## Development